-Medias in your Wistia account are organized into projects.
-Projects are like folders on your computer.
+Medias in your Wistia account are organized into folders.
+These are just like folders on your computer.
 Instead of organizing your files, they help you organize all of your media!
-When you upload a media to your Wistia account, you’ll choose to upload it into a specific project.
-Projects can be organized in any way you’d like!
+When you upload a media to your Wistia account, you’ll choose to upload it into a specific folder.
+Folders can be organized in any way you’d like!
 They can contain onboarding medias for different roles at your company, sales medias about a new product, a media series you want to share, or hey, why not add some good old blooper medias in there too?! 😅

 A Channel allows you to upload medias in a set order, to play one after the other.
 You can read all about how projects and channels work, and how to best organize them at Managing the Files in your Wistia Account.